jhaaslab/Models/docs/matlab/dsim.md

 # Derivatives

+Finally, we calculate change in voltage from the sum of the currents.

+Changes in channel actiavtions calculated [above](Ion-Channels) need to also be set to the ds.

-Changes in synaptic conductance are omitted here as we assigned them while iterating over the synapses in the network [(above)](#Synapses)
+Changes in synaptic conductance are omitted here as we assigned them depending on cell identity [above](dsim.md#Synapses)

 ```matlab
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% final equations